 References

-After you deploy a service, you can use the auto scaling feature to handle workload fluctuations in your business.
+After you deploy a model service, you can use the auto scaling feature to handle workload fluctuations in your business.
 For more information, see Auto scaling.